-Special-status species: Plants and animals that are legally protected under the federal Endangered Species Act, the California Endangered Species Act, or other regulations, such as those species that meet the definitions of rare or endangered under CEQA Guidelines Section 15380 and Section 15125.
+Special-status species: Plants and animals that are legally protected under the FESA, the CESA, or other regulations, such as those species that meet the definitions of rare or endangered under CEQA Guidelines Section 15380 and Section 15125.

 State Implementation Plan (SIP): Statewide plan for complying with the federal Clean Air Act.
-The SIP consists of a narrative, rules, and agreements that California will use to clean up polluted areas.
+The SIP consists of a narrative, rules, and agreements that California will use to clean up air quality in polluted areas.
 See also Clean Air Act.